httpwg/http-extensions/draft-ietf-httpbis-priority.md

 might be useful to nodes behind the server that the client is directly connected to.

-The SETTINGS frame precedes any HTTP/2 priority signal sent from a client, so a server can determine if it needs to allocate any resource to signal handling before they arrive.
-A server that receives SETTINGS_NO_RFC7540_PRIORITIES with value of 1 MUST ignore HTTP/2 priority signals.

-Where both endpoints disable RFC 7540 stream priority, the client is expected to send this scheme's priority signal.
-Handling of omitted signals is described in
-{{parameters}}.

 # Applicability of the Extensible Priority Scheme